‘SCREAM OF THE SHALKA’

 So what did I make of ‘Scream of the Shalka’ as an animated ‘Doctor Who’ story overall?
 It’s…okay.
 I wouldn’t consider it great, but it is…okay.
 I suppose the fact that it’s not part of the official ‘Doctor Who’ continuity as was intended to be by the BBC website is the reason why it didn’t have an impact on me.

-The six-part animated story is by Paul Cornell, who would go on to write ‘Doctor Who’ stories like ‘Father’s Day’ and ‘Human Nature’/’The Family Blood’ in the series as well as writing my favourite stories ‘Circular Time’ and ‘Goth Opera’.
+The six-part animated story is by Paul Cornell, who would go on to write ‘Doctor Who’ stories like ‘Father’s Day’ and ‘Human Nature’/’The Family Blood’ in the series as well as writing my favourite stories like the audio anthology ‘Circular Time’ and the book ‘Goth Opera’.
 He also wrote the Target novelization of ‘Twice Upon A Time’.

 To be fair, Paul Cornell is a good ‘Doctor Who’ writer and he delivers a fairly decent adventure in this animated story.
 But I didn’t feel the story was exciting enough and there were things about the story that got me less interested while watching it.
 Also the episode lengths feel shorter at 15 minutes each.

 Now I can appreciate that being the case considering this was released on the BBC website not on TV.
 You can only have a certain amount of time to show an episode of ‘Doctor Who’ due to memory space.
 But with advances in technology in recent years, I would’ve preferred a longer story instead of shorter.

 Also, it isn’t the most exciting story to watch despite the shorter length in episodes.
 It’s basically an alien invasion story and the characters feel bland in their execution.
 It’s not something you’d get with certain classic series and new series ‘Doctor Who’ stories that do have strong character development.